astropy/SPISEA/docs/getting_started.rst

 Dependencies
 ----------------
+The basic SPISEA installation requires ~20 GB of memory, which is primarily for the suite of stellar evolution and atmosphere models.
+Other dependencies:

 * python (>=3.7; preferably via AstroConda, as it includes some necessary packages, like astropy and pysynphot)
 * astropy